AdorableRedPanda/di-react-redux/README.md

 are better in software because they make the code easier to work with and reduce the chances of unintended consequences when making changes.

 ![arbitrary react app relations diagram](img/before_relations.png)

-What we have here?
-The picture looks very simple - with only six components but:
+The diagram depicts a simple structure with six components, but there are some issues with it:
-* there is no modules in code (remember, A and B related in business-logic) - all components are piled together
+* There are no clear modules in the code, with components A and B related in business-logic being lumped together with the others.
-* every component knows about store structure
+* Every component is aware of the structure of the store.

-And it's ok, the component's independence and unidirectional data flow in React allows us to live with the worst structure store usage.
-The cost - mo bugs, more code, fragile development and long onboarding.
+Despite these issues, it is still possible to work with this structure thanks to React's unidirectional data flow and the independence of components.
+However, this approach can lead to more bugs, a larger codebase, and a more fragile development process, as well as longer onboarding for new team members.

 ## How to fix it?